Visualize and assess 25 ADHD traits and understand how they affect your life.Learn more

 ADHD and Losing Interest: FAQs (Frequently Asked Questions)

-What does “losing interest quickly” mean for a person with ADHD?
+What does losing interest quickly mean for someone with ADHD?